-Every 2 years, scientists at NOAA’s Alaska Fisheries Science Center assess the abundance of Greenland turbot in the Bering Sea every year through bottom trawl surveys and in the Aleutian Islands every two years through bottom trawl and longline surveys.
+Scientists at NOAA’s Alaska Fisheries Science Center assess the abundance of Greenland turbot in the Bering Sea every year through bottom trawl surveys and in the Aleutian Islands every two years through bottom trawl and longline surveys.

 Scientists estimate that both the Bering Sea/Aleutian Islands and Gulf of Alaska populations of Greenland turbot are well above their target population levels.
 The Bering Sea/Aleutians Islands stock was last assessed in 2013, and the stock is not overfished or subject to overfishing.
 In the Gulf of Alaska, Greenland turbot are assessed and managed along with Dover sole and deep-sea sole as part of the Deepwater Flatfish Complex.
-Greenland turbot are not as common in this area, and individual abundance estimates are unreliable.
+Greenland turbot are not as common in the Gulf of Alaska, and individual abundance estimates are unreliable.
 Its population status is based on the status of Dover sole, the indicator species for this complex.
 The complex was last assessed in 2013, and is not overfished or subject to overfishing.

 Although the abundance of Greenland turbot is above target levels, it is at low levels compared to the 1970s and has been declining due to poor survival rates of juvenile turbot.
 Managers have set low catch limits for Greenland turbot as an added conservation measure.
 Recently, scientists have observed significant increases in reproduction and survival rates for Greenland turbot and expect abundance to increase in the near future.